jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 npm install webpack webpack-cli --save-dev
 ```

-Since Webpack 4, you don't really need to have your own Webpack configuration, but since we'll go beyond the baseline setup we're going to create one.
-Create `webpack.config.js` in your root and add the following code:
+Webpack 4 doesn't require you to have your own Webpack configuration, but since we'll go beyond the baseline setup we're going to need one.
+Create a `webpack.config.js` in the root and add the following code:

 ```javascript
 const path = require('path');